 Muzeji Ivana Meštrovića

-Author of concept and exhibition setup:
+Author of the exhibition

 Martina Bagatin i Maro Grbić